 Through the cracks fall the marginalised, the disabled, anyone with empathy or honour, those who refuse to play the pathetic playground games or who engage the bullies and are dog piled as a result.
 Many, many innocent lives are shafted for the sake of principles which, on close inspection, disintegrate into the non-sequiturs they always were.
 All that matters is that the rich get richer, and nobody is massively inconvenienced.

 The planet groans, close to death, unheard by all but a few saviours.

 In the midst of it all is an epiphany: change begins with you.
 The process begins to alter your outlook, readdress the imbalances.
 Your belief is still fragile but you make it impossible to erase personal influence from the picture.
 It is your drive and determination that makes others stop and think about themselves, address the shortcomings, alter their outlooks.
 Slowly, gradually, change begins to happen.

 It becomes apparent that if enough people are prepared to do the same, real alteration is possible.
 The key is finding what amount constitutes critical mass, and watching other people walk away and refuse to take part breaks your heart less and less each time it happens.
 People are the problem.
 Other people’s inability to alter themselves is the issue.
 Those who can and will continue to offer the only sensible solutions.

 Their hope and enthusiasm shines brighter than sunshine.

-You know the damage you’ve done.
+You know the damage done.
 The past is best left well alone, and so you do and even when it comes back and tried to derail, there’s strength enough to ignore it.
 You can only hope others understand how much you care, and that this is all you will ever do.
-After that, trying to change the everything is a complete waste of time.
+After that, trying to change everything is a complete waste of time.